CarlosFdez/pf2e-persistent-damage/README.md

 # PF2E Persistent Damage
 ![Foundry Core Compatible Version](https://img.shields.io/badge/dynamic/json.svg?url=https%3A%2F%2Fraw.githubusercontent.com%2FCarlosFdez%2Fpf2e-persistent-damage%2Fmaster%2Fsrc%2Fmodule.json&label=Foundry%20Version&query=$.compatibleCoreVersion&colorB=orange)

 Small module to keep track of persistent damage for pathfinder 2E using the effects system.
-Accessed via macros in the compendium, and if certain settings are enabled, they will be automatically calculated and/or removed when the actor's turn has finished.
+Accessed via macros in the compendium, dragging and dropping certain inline rolls, and the condition hud.
+If certain settings are enabled, they will be automatically calculated and/or removed when the actor's turn has finished.

 Derived from the condition setter macro from mothringer.
 If you're feeling generous, you can send something through [Paypal](https://paypal.me/carlosfernandez1779?locale.x=en_US) if you want.